hyperfra/Macroeconomic-Theory/README.md

 - Cass David, “Optimum Growth in an Aggregative Model of Capital Accumulation.”
 Review of Economic Studies 32 (July): 233-240.
 - Koopmans Tjalling, “On the Concept of Optimal Economic Growth”.
 In The Economic Approach to Economic Planning.
 Amsterdam: Elsevier.
 - Ramsey Frank, “A Mathematical Theory of Saving”.
 Economic Journal 38 (December 1928): 543-559.
+- Blanchard Olivier Jean and Stanley Fischer, Lectures in Macroeconomics, 1989 chapter 2.

 Overlapping Generations Models